Best Online Liberal Arts Programs in Massachusetts (2026)

 How does Liberal Arts pay in Massachusetts compare to other states?

-Massachusetts salaries are approximately 25.6% higher than the national average for liberal arts roles.
+Massachusetts offers competitive wages for liberal arts professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Massachusetts a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for liberal arts in Massachusetts?